 Many of the emails we get we can’t deal with right away but we also can’t forget about them.
 Email reminders in Gmail puts emails back on top of your inbox the moment you need to deal with them.
 You can use email reminders in Gmail to turn your inbox in a personal to-do list, where pop up on top right when they need to be handled.

-With an estimated 293.6 billion emails set to be sent in 2019, inbox overwhelm is becoming harder and harder to avoid.
+With an estimated 293.6 billion emails set to be sent this year, inbox overwhelm is becoming harder and harder to avoid.
 The situation has gotten so bad that, according to a McKinsey analysis, the average professional spends 28% of the work day reading and answering email.

 Tools like Email Analytics can help you discover exactly how bad the problem has become by providing analytics and reports on your email usage.
 Actually solving the problem, however, requires both rules and tools that help you clear the clutter for good.

 Why Do You Need To Set Email Reminders In Gmail?